Featuring all the latest legal vacanciesSearch jobs

 The Law Society’s mentoring scheme matches mentees with experienced mentors who will help new lawyers carve their career path and develop themselves professionally.
 Having access to one-to-one professional support in a geographical area that means a close link can be maintained can be hugely beneficial to a young solicitor’s career.

 - Attend CPD for New Lawyers events

 These small-scale seminar events can help you build up specialised legal knowledge on chosen topics.
 It can also help demonstrate a commitment to your career as it shows a desire to seek professional development, which will in turn boost your CV.
-CPD for New Lawyers events are always in the evenings for convenience, take place throughout Scotland around 30 times per year and are around £10 to attend (free of charge for Student Extra members)
+CPD for New Lawyers events are always in the evenings for convenience, take place throughout Scotland around 30 times per year and are £10 to attend.

 - Attend legal studies and careers days

 Help school pupils interested in the legal profession to understand what it’s like to pursue a career as a solicitor.
 Tell them what it's like to be a law student, a trainee or a newly qualified solicitor from your own personal experiences.